St. George's College Aruvithura: Academics

 St. George's College offers undergraduate courses in arts, science, and commerce streams.
 The college also offers postgraduate courses in mathematics, physics, chemistry, and commerce.
-The college is known for its emphasis on the holistic development of students, with a focus on both academic and extracurricular activities.

 Library

 The college library was established in 1965 and was upgraded to a first-grade library in 1978.
 The library has a collection of over 32,000 books, 58 periodicals, 250 CDs, and access to eight newspapers.
 The library also provides access to the National Digital Library of India (NDLI) and the NLIST facility.

-Green Initiatives
+Green initiatives

 The college has taken various initiatives to promote sustainable practices on campus.
 The campus has a rainwater harvesting system, an incinerator for waste management, and a botanical garden.
 The college also has a fish farm and a polyhouse for sustainable agriculture practices.
 Alternative energy sources, such as solar power, are also used to meet the energy needs of the campus.